Attendance and Pupil Welfare Service

-The Attendance and Pupil Welfare Service works with schools, parents and carers, pupils and other agencies to reduce unnecessary absences from school.
+The Attendance and Pupil Welfare Service work with schools, parents and carers, pupils and other agencies to help reduce unnecessary absences from school.

-The responsibilities of the Attendance & Pupil Welfare Service are to:
+The responsibilities of the Attendance & Pupil Welfare Service are as follows:

-Identify Children Missing Education and work with schools to re-engage these children with suitable education.
+2. Identify Children Missing Education and work with schools and other local authorities to re-engage these children.
 See link below:

-Fulfill Doncaster Council's statutory responsibilities in relation to Children in Entertainment and Employment.
+3. Fulfill Doncaster City Council's statutory responsibilities in relation to Children in Entertainment and Employment.
 See links below:

 You can contact the Attendance and Pupil Welfare Service by:

 - Email: APWS@doncaster.gov.uk